SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 **Revision**
 Jonathan Majors tells us he was ‘aggressive’ with his ex-girlfriend in audio you have to hear

 1. Does the content in the revised version accurately reflect the content of the source text?
-- [x] Yes
+:white_check_mark: Yes
-- [ ] No
+:black_square_button: No

 2. Is the language style of the revised headline appropriate?
-- [ ] Yes
+:black_square_button: Yes
-- [x] No
+:white_check_mark: No

-    :black_square_button: Grammar  :heavy_check_mark: Awkward Style  :black_square_button: Inconsistent Style
+    :black_square_button: Grammar  :white_check_mark: Awkward Style  :black_square_button: Inconsistent Style

 :black_square_button: The revision differs in tone or emotion compared to the original